twplatformlabs/psk-aws-control-plane-services/README.md

 **TODO**

-Debug opentelemetry-collector deplpoyment.
+- Debug opentelemetry-collector deplpoyment.
 Current configuration deploys with honeycomb receiver however data is not being transmitted nor are there errors in the logs.

-Service to add:
+Services to add:
 - external-secrets operator (for cluster admin usage)
 - observability solution (TBD)
 - jaeger option for tracing data
-- kspan to include kubernetes events in tracing data
+- kspan, to include kubernetes events in tracing data
 - pixie
 - flagger
-- kubecost / cast.ai
+- kubecost

-Observability solution implementation for pipeline managed services.
+- Observability solution implementation for pipeline managed services.

 **service upgrades**